wso2/docs-is/en/docs/guides/tenants/email-account-locking.md

 - Account locking by administrator
 - Account unlocking by administrator

-Add the following email templates by referring to the instructions in [Customize Automated Emails](../../../guides/tenants/customize-automated-mails).
+There are default email templates available for the above-mentioned emails.
+However, you can choose to modify them if necessary as well.

 Following are the sample email templates.